V-Shukla/Sequence/src/Sequence/README.md

 Feature 7 : Test the application - create JUnits
 Feature 8 : Message for winner in a frame, message for others Feature 9 : Provide initial cards
-Feature10 : Feature to pick last card from the set for the last player Feature11 : Integrate with Server Client
+Feature10 : Feature to pick last card from the discard set for the last player Feature11 : Integrate with Server Client
-Feature12 : Convert Cards to String and Integer for user Experience
+Feature12 : Convert Cards to String and Integer for user Experience Feature13 : Accept player names from the windows Feature14 : Make the code independent of number of players